 - Write your blood-glucose check results in your logbook every day.

 - Keep a list of questions.

 - Make a list of the medicines, vitamins, and supplements you take.
 Include over-the-counter medicines.
 List when, why, and how much you take, and if you need any refills.

 What to bring with you for your visit:

 - Your list of medications, vitamins, and other remedies.

-- Show your list of medications and other remedies to your doctor.
+- Show your list of medications and other remedies to your provider.

-- Take off your shoes and socks and remind your doctor to check your feet.
+- Take off your shoes and socks and remind your provider to check your feet.

-- Bring up any physical or emotional issues you are having such as trouble sleeping or feeling anxious.
+- Bring up any physical or emotional issues you are experiencing, such as having trouble sleeping or feeling anxious.